GovindRaj007/netflixgpt/README.md

 ```bash
 npm start
 ```
-# Contributing
+## Contributing
-1.Fork the repository.
+1. Fork the repository.
-2.Create a new branch for your feature or bug fix.
+2. Create a new branch for your feature or bug fix.
-3.Make your changes and ensure the code style is consistent.
+3. Make your changes and ensure the code style is consistent.
-4.Test your changes thoroughly.
+4. Test your changes thoroughly.
-5.Create a pull request with a clear description of your changes.
+5. Create a pull request with a clear description of your changes.